stancs/medical-appt-scheduling-system/README.md

 For example, let's check the mathematical conditions for overlapping situation between blocked schedule and suggested schedule.

-For each schedule, we will get numbers that represent Unix timestamp in milliseconds for each starting point and ending point of the period.
-Each timestamp represent below:
+For each schedule, we will get numbers that represent Unix timestamp in milliseconds for each starting point and ending point of each period.
+Each timestamp represents below:

 | Abbreviation   | Description                                          |
 | ---------------| -----------------------------------------------------|